CiDAMO/MeLOne.jl/README.md

 We have implemented a simple version of the following methods:

 *Regression*:
+- DecisionTreeRegressor
-- Linear Regression
+- LinearRegression
-- KNN
+- KNNRegressor

 *Classification*:
-- DecisionTree
+- DecisionTreeClassifier
-- KNN
+- KNNClassifier
-- Logistic Regression
+- LogisticRegression
 - RandomForest

 ## API